jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 - Pros

-  - It is numerically stable, making it possible to produce results that can be statistically similar to data from real power systems [8].
+  - It is **numerically stable**, making it possible to produce results that can be statistically similar to data from real power systems [8].

 - Cons

-  - It includes numerous simplifications that are substantially different from the “real” system.
+  - It includes **numerous simplifications** that are substantially **different from the “real” system**.

 <br>